joeymhills/GRPC-facial-detection/README.md

 # Raspberry Pi Facial Detection Project
+## Overview

 This project involves setting up a Raspberry Pi with a motion sensor and camera to capture images when motion is sensed.
 The captured images are then sent to a GoLang server running on a Google Cloud Platform (GCP) Compute Engine instance via gRPC.
-The server utilizes the Google AI Vision API to detect facial landmarks and determine whether the person in the image is a stranger or not.
+The server utilizes the OpenCV and TensorFlow to predict whether or not the face is an authorized person.
+A more detailed look into the project can be found in the slides [here](https://owlssouthernct-my.sharepoint.com/:p:/g/personal/hillsj3_southernct_edu/Ea9vDnWmG7JMpVtWc0n_JlkBxaOFLcqpfA_gY5P61IPeRQ?e=PifgCm).

 ## GCP Server Setup

 ### 1. Create a GCP Compute Engine Virtual Machine

-In order to make use of the GCP AI Vision API you need to be on a virtual machine hosted on the Google Cloud running Debian linux
+Create a virtual machine hosted on the Google Cloud running Debian linux

 ### 2. Install Dependencies